ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

      ```
      {: pre}

-4. Create a mount point for the file system and mount it.
+4. Create a mount point for the file system, and mount it.
-   - create a partition name PerfDisk or where you want to mount the file system:
+   - Create a partition name `PerfDisk` or where you want to mount the file system:

      ```
      mkdir /PerfDisk